 Royal enthusiasts may finally be getting answers to the questions surrounding Prince Harry and Meghan Markle’s strained relationship with the British royal family in the new book, Finding Freedom: Harry and Meghan and the Making of a Modern Royal Family.

-While the book penned by royal reporters Omid Scobie and Carolyn Durand doesn’t hit stands until August 11, excerpts from the highly anticipated title were released to The Times in July.
-As a result, a spokesperson for Harry, 35, and Meghan, 38, released a statement denying any involvement.
+While the book penned by royal reporters Omid Scobie and Carolyn Durand didn’t hit stands until August 11, excerpts from the highly anticipated title were released to The Times in July.
+As a result, a spokesperson for Harry, 35, and Meghan, 39, released a statement denying any involvement.

 “The Duke and Duchess of Sussex were not interviewed and did not contribute to Finding Freedom,” the statement to Us Weekly read.
 “This book is based on the authors’ own experiences as members of the royal press corps and their own independent reporting.”